-Design and provide exterior and interior construction to protect building occupants in accordance with code.
+A. Design and provide select materials for exterior and interior construction to protect pedestrians and building occupants in accordance with code in addition to the following requirements.

-- 1. Provide permanent protection against the infestation of construction by ground dwelling termites and other vermin. - 2.
-Design and select materials to protect pedestrians and building occupants in accordance with code and with the following additional requirements. - a) Prevent ice and snow from falling off building elements onto pedestrians, building occupants, and vehicles or design paths to keep pedestrians away from suchrisks. - b) Protect pedestrians, building occupants, and vehicles from objects accidentally dropped from elevated observation decks, balconies, or plazas. - 3.
-Design and select materials to provide natural ventilation in accordance with code and with the following additional requirements. - a) The ventilation opening area must be at least four percent of the total floor area for each room.
-This ventilation requirement is not applicable to bathrooms, toilet compartments, closets, halls, and storage or utilityspaces. - b) The ventilation area must be at least 10 percent of the wall area for each floor, equally distributed on two elevations. - 4.
-Design to prevent damage to occupants, structure, services, and contents from lightning strikes. - a) Provide protection equivalent to that specified in the most current NFPA standard.
-Supplementary strike termination devices, ground conductors, and grounding electrodes are required only where the integral portions of the structure cannot perform those functions. - b) Prevent lightning strikes from damaging or traveling along landscape features within 10 ft (3 m) of a structure.

-- 5. Design and construct to comply with code and with the requirements stipulated by Yale Environmental Health and Safety. - 6.
-All upper-level windows at Residential Colleges must have opening controls to prevent someone from falling.
+- 1. Provide permanent protection against the infestation of construction by grounddwelling termites and other vermin. - 2.
+Prevent ice and snow from falling off building elements onto pedestrians, building occupants, and vehicles.
+Consider designing paths to keep pedestrians away from such risks. - 3.
+Protect pedestrians, building occupants, and vehicles from objects accidentally dropped from elevated observation decks, balconies, or plazas. - 4.
+The ventilation area must be at least four percent of the total floor area for each room.
+This ventilation requirement is not applicable to bathrooms, toilet compartments, closets, halls, and storage or utility spaces. - 5.
+The ventilation area must be at least 10 percent of the wall area for each floor, equally distributed on two elevations. - 6.
+Design to prevent damage to occupants, structure, services, and contents from lightning strikes. - a) Provide a protection equivalent to that specified in the most current National Fire Protection (NFPA) standards.
+Supplementary strike termination devices, ground conductors, and grounding electrodes are required only where the integral portions of the structure cannot perform those functions. - b) Prevent lightning strikes from damaging or traveling along landscape features within ten feet (three meters) of a structure. - c) Design and construct protections to comply with code and the requirements stipulated by Yale Environmental Health & Safety. - 7.
+All upper-level windows at Yale's residential colleges must have opening controls to prevent someone from falling.